madhuri333/CourseProj/ReadMe.md

 ####Requirements:
-1. Original version of Samsung Data (as given in the project question statement) should be downloaded in your R working directory
+1. Original version of Samsung Data (as given in the project question statement) should be downloaded and unzipped in your R working directory

 2. run_analysis.R should be downloaded in your R working directory